directus/directus/docs/guides/headless-cms/content-versioning.md

 ## Making Changes to a Version

-After creating a new version, you can make changes without affecting the main version.
-Here's how:
+After creating a new version, you can make changes without affecting the main version:

 1. Open the item in the newly created version e.g. "**My Draft**" version.
 2. Make the desired edits to the item's content.